Warren Bobrow: Writing career

+Clio Cannabis Awards Juror

+In 2022, Warren Bobrow served as a juror for the Clio Cannabis Awards, an international program recognizing excellence in cannabis marketing and communications.

 La Fête de la Gastronomie

 In 2012, Bobrow traveled to Burgundy, France to attend La Fête de la Gastronomie, France's national food festival.
 He was the only food journalist from the United States to participate in the festival.